-25.3(4) EPA-required stack testing for mercury.
-If the owner or operator of an affected source is required by EPA to complete stack testing for mercury, the owner or operator may submit a written request to the department that the EPA-required stack test be allowed to fulfill all or part of the testing requirements specified in 25.3(1).
-The department shall consider each such request on a case-by-case basis.

 25.3(5) Affected sources subject to Section 112(g).
 The owner or operator of an affected source subject to the requirements of Clean Air Act Section 112(g) shall comply with the requirements contained in permits issued by the department under 567—Chapters 22 and 33.

-These rules are intended to implement Iowa Code section 455B.133.
+This chapter is intended to implement Iowa Code section 455B.133.